 Black hole attack in AODV routing protocol [1]

 One of the most popular attacks in AODV (Ad hoc On-Demand Distance Vector) routing, is the ‘Blackhole attack’.
 When the source needs to send packets to an unknown destination which is not included in sender’s routing table, it will send RREQ (route request) packets to neighbor nodes to identify the destination node.
 In that case, a black hole node can send the reply packet (RPLY) before all the other nodes, it will be chosen as the route to transfer data.
 Black hole node receives the information in the packets and drops them without passing towards the destination.
 Since the sender does not suspect neighbor nodes in the existing network, it will continue to communicate with the harmful black hole node.
-Eventually, that leads to making the packet dropping ratio into a higher value.
+Eventually, that leads to making the packet dropping ratio a higher value.

 Apart from RREQ and RPLY, there are a different number of other control packets are used in AODV protocol.
 RERR (route error) message is sent by neighbor nodes whenever a link failure happens or destination is unreachable.
 Basically, HELLO packets are broadcasted to identify the available neighbor nodes in the network.
 After a time period, we can count the number of forwarded and received data packets.
 Using that information, we can calculate the trust between directly connected nodes.